 SME also claims that a shift in marketer focus happened – less attention is paid to developing loyalty and more to generating leads.
 While cultivating loyal supporters is still important, it seems like the relevance of actionable metrics is on the rise.

 Still, with good planning, it’s possible to achieve both.
-After all, there are amazing social media tools at our disposal when it comes to building effective social network presence, and new ones are developed by the day.
+After all, there are amazing social media tools at our disposal when it comes to building an effective social network presence, and new ones are developed by the day.

 However, the figures show that social networks are incredibly effective in getting people interested and involved with your brand.